Benjamin Franklin College: Naming

 In April 2016, the university announced that the colleges would be named after Pauli Murray and Benjamin Franklin.
-Franklin was chosen at the behest of Charles B. Johnson, class of 1954, who had made the single largest gift in Yale's history of $250 million to support construction of the new colleges.
-Johnson is the co-founder and former chairman and CEO of Franklin Templeton Investments, a global investment firm named after Franklin.
-Johnson reportedly did not mandate that Yale use the name as a condition of the donation, but requested its consideration.
+Franklin was chosen at the request of Charles B. Johnson, who had made the single largest gift in Yale's history of $250 million to support construction of the new colleges.
+Yale President Peter Salovey cited Franklin's 1753 honorary degree from Yale and the university's role as repository of the most extensive collection of Franklin Papers in existence.